ThemeBoy/SportsPress/readme.txt

 * Venue Information & Maps
 * Statistics & League Table Columns Configuration
 * Import Events, Teams, and Players from CSV Files

-= Customizable =

-League table columns, player statistics, and match results can be customized to fit any sport.
-Presets are available for some of the most popular sports including soccer, rugby, American football, Australian Rules football, baseball, basketball, cricket, and hockey.

 = Available Languages =
 * English – English ( en_US )